 We’ve already touched on this a bit, but it bears repeating.
 There is evidence that for otherwise healthy people, coffee is beneficial to their long-term health.
 Medical diagnoses aside, there is no reason to cut coffee out of your diet unless you suspect it negatively affects you in some way.

 Trouble sleeping, nervousness, and anxiety could all be exacerbated by coffee if you drink a lot of it.
 In this case, cutting back to a few cups a day is probably the best first step.
-You might find that only drinking one or two cups a day eliminates the side effects you were hoping to avoid.
+You might find that only drinking one or two cups a day eliminates the side effects you hoped to avoid.

 True caffeine addiction is rare, and although it happens in some cases, it is much more likely that your craving for coffee comes from a combination of caffeine dependence and habit.
 If you have a physical dependency on caffeine, slowly reducing your coffee consumption can help you avoid the unpleasant withdrawal that comes with breaking that dependence.